 First, let’s start with the possibility of free street parking.
-The area to the west of the stadium, up to 7th street, is going to be out of the question as meters run until 8pm.
-To the east, however, you might find some luck.
-Meters run until 6pm east of 7th st, and it’s possible that you might stumble upon an empty street spot with a few laps of the area.
+The area to the West of the stadium, up to 7th St., is going to be out of the question as meters run until 8pm.
+To the East, however, you might find some luck.
+Meters run until 6pm east of 7th St., and it’s possible that you might stumble upon an empty street spot with a few laps of the area.

 Metered Parking and Cheap Lots are Available Near Petco Park

 Metered Parking and Cheap Lots are available near Petco Park certainly are worth inspecting, but make sure that you pay attention to parking signs as to avoid being ticketed or towed.

 If you’re not into circling the block, there are more than 30,000 off-street parking spots at garages and lots within a 20 minute walk of the stadium.
 The Padres website does a great job of listing out these options, their prices, and the distance from the stadium.

 Another easy way to solve the parking dilemma is by paying ahead of time for a guaranteed spot through a service called SpotHero.
 This website allows you to compare available options in the area and book a spot of your choice.
 They’ll email you the parking pass and you can drive to the stadium knowing exactly where you’re going to park, how much it will cost, and that a space will be waiting for you.
 Check out their options for Petco Park in the window below to get started.

 The Legendary Western Metal Supply Co.
 Building – via Flickr user Kevin Tostado